pat270/liferay-frontend-guidelines/css/clay_css_2_recipes/03_text_input.md

 # Text Input

-This recipe will modify the input class, `.form-control`, in Clay CSS to match Material Design's Filled Text Field shown in [https://material.io/components/text-fields/](https://material.io/components/text-fields/).
+This recipe will modify the input class, `.form-control`, in Clay CSS to match Material Design's Filled Text Field shown at [https://material.io/components/text-fields/](https://material.io/components/text-fields/).
 The Material Design site uses several HTML elements with JavaScript to create the style.
 We will try to duplicate it using only the `input` element.

-We won't be able to duplicate floating input labels reliably without changing the markup so it won't be covered here.
+We will not be able to duplicate floating input labels reliably without changing the markup so it will not be covered here.

 A list of references for this recipe: